 The winery is located in the city Saint-Emilion

-in the same area (Bordeaux).
-It was acquired in 1955 by Marcel Dassault and renamed to its current name.
-Since 1995, it is run by granddaughter Laurence Brun-Vergriette.
-The farm is classified as "Grand Cru Classé", which was last confirmed in 2012.
-The vineyards cover 24 hectares of vineyards, which are planted with Merlot (65%), Cabernet Franc (30%) and Cabernet Sauvignon (5%).
-The long-lived red wine is aged 14 to 18 months in 100% new oak barrels.
+in the area of the same name (Bordeaux).
+It was acquired by Marcel Dassault in 1955 and renamed to its current name.
+Since 1995 it has been run by granddaughter Laurence Brun-Vergriette.
+The establishment is classified as a "Grand Cru Classé", which was last confirmed in 2012.
+The vineyards cover 24 hectares of vineyards planted with Merlot (65%), Cabernet Franc (30%) and Cabernet Sauvignon (5%).
+The long-lived red wine is aged for 14 to 18 months in 100% new barriques.
 The second wine is called "D de Dassault".